A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Mathematical appendix

 The $\delta$'s in these equations indicate the deviation from strictly perfect correlations.
-One might use realistic empirical values for them but since the task here is a merely conceptual one, one might as well just stipulate any small, positive values.
-Due to the lacking perfectness, the resulting set of equations is more complicated than that in theorem 1.2, and solutions are best determined by appropriate computer algorithms.
-Here, we shall present a solution for the special case
+One might use realistic empirical values for them, but since the task here is merely a conceptual one, one might as well just stipulate any small, positive values.
+Due to the lacking perfectness, the resulting set of equations is more complicated than that in \autoref{th:ind-pcorr}, and solutions are best determined by appropriate computer algorithms.
+Here, we shall present a solution for the special case $\delta_{i i} = \delta_{i_\bot i_\bot} = \delta_{i_\bot i} = \delta_{i i_\bot} =: \delta$, which reads: